gitjuzer/AFP-ENG-2018/System Design Document.md

 7_Hardware/Software Testing - IBM refers to Hardware/Software testing as "HW/SW Testing".
 This is when the tester focuses his/her attention on the interactions between the hardware and software during system testing.

+4. Performance Testing:
+Performance Testing is a type of testing to ensure software applications will perform well under their expected workload.

+Features and Functionality supported by a software system is not the only concern.
+A software application's performance like its response time, reliability, resource usage and scalability do matter.
+The goal of Performance Testing is not to find bugs but to eliminate performance bottlenecks.

+The focus of Performance Testing is checking a software program's

+-Speed - Determines whether the application responds quickly -Scalability - Determines maximum user load the software application can handle.
+-Stability - Determines if the application is stable under varying loads -Performance Testing is popularly called as “Perf Testing” and is a subset of performance engineering.